-There aren't many films that I'm aware throughout history that was actually filmed during a real life disastrous scenario utilizing such an event for storytelling purposes.
+There aren't many films that I'm aware of throughout history that was actually filmed during a real life disastrous scenario utilizing such an event for storytelling purposes.
 The atmosphere, as a result of this unique component, ends up becoming a character in of itself and adds to the tension of the situations explored in the film's narrative.
 Every scene involving a flash flood, flying debris, boats crashing around, etc. is all taking place in real time from nature's very own powerful presentation.
 In a bizarre way, nature is providing its own spectacle-centered production values to the project.

-The brilliance of this film comes with the fact that, although the story does center around the storm, it's not entirely focused on it.
+The brilliance here comes with the idea that, although the story does center around the storm, it's not entirely focused on it.
 What we have instead is your typical young adult crew engaging themselves in illegal activities until we see each of them individually getting picked off one by one by a supernatural force.
-Yes, it may sound like just about every other film out there in the found footage horror genre, but with the disastrous setting feeling realistic (because it is), there's this extra sense of "real terror" that surrounds our characters that we don't typically feel in other titles.
+Yes, it may sound like your run of the mill generic horror entry in that regard, but with the disastrous setting feeling realistic (because it is), there's this extra sense of "real terror" that surrounds our characters that we don't typically feel in other titles.

 Speaking of characters, no one really stands out here as "the protagonist that you wanna root for" and the performances are pretty subpar which is to be expected with most titles of this cinematic style.
 The story itself isn't necessarily anything that we haven't seen before as we're given your basic premise and set up of an unknown supernatural force killing off a young and arrogant group of victims.
 However, it's all in the execution of said generic premise that acts as the big selling point here.
-Aside from the real natural disaster imagery, there's also this plot component revolving around wide scaled destruction within the storytelling concept that I felt was well presented.
+Aside from the real natural disaster imagery, there's also this plot component revolving around wide scaled destruction within the narrative that I felt was well presented throughout.

 In the end, Specter is a found footage film that puts a lot of effort in making an entertaining and haunting experience feel as real as the setting that the film surrounds itself in.
-Whether you've given up on the found footage horror genre of not, I'd still recommend at least checking this one out as an interesting (due to its behind the scenes production adjustment) work of art at its core.
+Whether you've given up on this genre of not, I'd still recommend at least checking this one out as an interesting (due to its behind the scenes production) work of art at its core.
 It may not entirely recover my faith in the current state of horror cinema in this overly crowded library of generic cheap releases, but it will encourage me to keep an eye out for more talented filmmakers looking to try something creatively daring that can stand out from the rest.

 Rating: 6/10